-MATE 1224 Culinary Math 2 Credits
+MATE 1224 Culinary Math

 In this course, the student will interpret the basic mathematical operations to make conversions of cooking and baking recipes.
-Likewise, they will knowledge of weighing apply the measurements for their use during the planning and conversion of recipes.
+Likewise, they will apply the knowledge of weighing and measurements for their use during the planning and conversion of recipes.
 Also, will calculate the quantities of ingredients based on proportions, percentages and servings, as well as their cost and the cost of the utilities of a recipe.